How can you improve your professional performance?

 Conferences are valuable sources of insight because participants encounter new ideas from both sides of the podium.
 Talking to other attendees can be just as valuable as listening to keynote speakers.
 In an article about making the most out of conference attendance, Dawn Foster highlights the value of an event’s “hallway track”: the conversations and interactions with delegates outside the conference sessions.
 “This is an opportunity to build lasting personal and professional relationships with smart people working in similar roles,” Foster wrote.

 Foster’s focal point was South by Southwest Interactive (SXSW), an event for the interactive, film, and music industries, but financial professionals have equally helpful conference opportunities available to them.
-And this May in Philadelphia, CFA Institute will convene the 70th CFA Institute Annual Conference, the investment industry’s largest and longest-running educational gathering of investment professionals.
+And this May in Hong Kong, CFA Institute will convene the 71st CFA Institute Annual Conference, the investment industry’s largest and longest-running educational gathering of investment professionals.

-Sharpen your investment edge and join us for an unrivaled opportunity to access high-quality, unbiased educational content, including an industry perspective from Vanguard founder John C. Bogle, professional development insights from Carla Harris of Morgan Stanley, and other valuable ideas from noted economists, best-selling authors, leading researchers, and successful practitioners.
+Sharpen your career skills and join us for an unrivaled opportunity to access high-quality, unbiased educational content, including behavioral insights from Nobel Laureate Daniel Kahneman, a marco and markets outlook from Kathy M. Matsui of Goldman Sachs Japan, and other valuable ideas from noted economists, best-selling authors, leading researchers, and successful practitioners.

 All posts are the opinion of the author.
 As such, they should not be construed as investment advice, nor do the opinions expressed necessarily reflect the views of CFA Institute or the author’s employer.